dreamcatcher-tech/network/Inbox/2024-10-25 2133 vortex tube cooling efficiency.md

 Could be very compact.

-Vortex can be used to filter the air finely.
+Vortex can be used to filter the air finely, like a dyson.

+Compressors as flexible belows style, so large and slow.